Your Carbon Footprint:

 We learned that our two-person household generates 24 tons of CO2 emissions per year, or 12 tons each.

 The report gave us a list of actions that we could take to reduce our current footprint.
-Two other great resources for fine tuning which actions to choose are Mike Berners-Lee's book The Carbon Footprint of Everything 9 and Project Downturn 10.
+A second great resource for fine tuning which actions to choose is Mike Berners-Lee's book: The Carbon Footprint of Everything 2.

-From these three resources we selected 15 actions that will let us reduce our household's 24 tons per year by 12 tons (or by 50%).
+From these two resources we selected 15 actions that will let us reduce our household's 24 tons per year by 12 tons (or by 50%).
 So this became our Climate Action Plan's goal.

 13 of these are low-cost/no-cost actions that will reduce our carbon footprint by 9.7 tons a year.
 That is 81% of our 12 ton goal.

 Two others will require some planning and financial investment.
 We chose to install photovoltaic panels on our roof and trading in our current car for an electric car for a 4.9 ton reduction.
 This could be an additional 41% of our 12 ton goal.
 Cumulatively, these 15 combined actions exceed our 12 ton goal, so we have some flexibility.